 Keep a list of to do tasks that don’t require a lot of energy

-For me, that’s editing pictures and managing my pup’s Instagram account. [check out Aji’s account here] Other tasks that don’t require a lot of energy include the more “passive” tasks such as doing research or browsing the Internet, or organizational tasks such as cleaning up my inbox, physical surroundings, and my smartphone or computer storage space by getting rid of unnecessary files.
+For me, that’s editing pictures and managing an Instagram account for an ecommerce shop.
+Other tasks that don’t require a lot of energy include the more “passive” tasks such as doing research or browsing the Internet, or organizational tasks such as cleaning up my inbox, physical surroundings, and my smartphone or computer storage space by getting rid of unnecessary files.

 Sharpen your mental clarity